oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	Each shape only supports certain configurable values.
 If the values that you provide are not valid for the specified `shape`, an error is returned.
 	* `numa_nodes_per_socket` - (Optional) The number of NUMA nodes per socket (NPS).
 	* `type` - (Required) The type of platform being configured.
 The only supported `type` is `AMD_MILAN_BM`
+* `preemptible_instance_config` - (Optional) Options for defining the configuration of preemptible instances.
+	* `preemption_action` - (Required) The action to execute when the preemptible instance is interrupted for eviction.
-* `preserve_boot_volume` - (Optional) Specifies whether to delete or preserve the boot volume when terminating an instance.
-The default value is false.
-Note: This value only applies to destroy operations initiated by Terraform.
+		* `preserve_boot_volume` - (Optional) Whether to maintain the boot volume used to launch the preemptible instance.
+Defaults to false.
+		* `type` - (Required) The type of preemptible action to execute upon interruption.
 * `shape` - (Required) (Updatable) The shape of an instance.
 The shape determines the number of CPUs, amount of memory, and other resources allocated to the instance.

 	You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).